Our Minority and Women Owned Business Enterprises (MWBE) and Community Benefit programs provide goods and services to better Spartanburg.

 Spartanburg Water recognizes that its mission includes not only being a good steward of the District’s resources, but it also includes using those resources for the benefit of the surrounding community.
 One method that Spartanburg Water may use is Community Benefit Agreements.
 As such, Spartanburg Water authorizes and approves the use of Community Benefit Agreements.
 The Chief Executive Officer develops and implements procedures and guidelines for this Community Benefit Policy consistent with this Procurement Policy.

 Spartanburg Water is one of just a few organizations in the country utilizing a Community Benefit Program and the only organization in the state of South Carolina.
-Since being added to the Procurement Policy in 2015, 18 vendors have participated in the Community Benefit Program and contributed their resources to the betterment of the Spartanburg Community.
+Since being added to the Procurement Policy in 2015, more than 20 vendors have participated in the Community Benefit Program and contributed their resources to the betterment of the Spartanburg Community.

 Our Community Benefit Program is an initiative that is designed to benefit the community within the Spartanburg Water service area.
 With their participation in projects for, and contracts with, Spartanburg Water, suppliers are encouraged to participate in community benefit programs.
 Below are some of the examples of possible community benefit programs: